-Overnight Hairstyle #5: Twist Braid for Long, Thick HairBeauty vlogger Vivian V creates a wavy hair look with a twist braid style that is actually cute enough to wear outside of your bedroom.
-Start with slightly damp hair and split your hair into two sections, — one on each side of your head.
+In this tutorial, TikToker @ashleescurls creates a wavy hair look with a twisted braid that’s actually cute enough to wear outside of your bedroom.
+Start with slightly damp hair and spritz a leave-in conditioner, like the Authentic Beauty Concept Hydrate Spray Conditioner, before splitting it into two sections — one on each side of your head.
 For each section, you’re going to split the hair into two pieces and start twisting them together, one over the other.
 With every twist, grab more hair from the root, similar to how you would integrate hair for a French braid.
-Keep repeating this process until you reach the base of your neck.
-When there aren’t any layers left to add, twist the braid into a bun and secure with a hair elastic.
-Be sure that the bun is very tight.
-The next morning, gently take the twist braids out and use your hands to separate the waves.
+Keep repeating this process until you reach the ends of your hair.
+In the morning, untwist your hair and use your hands to separate the waves.

 Flexi Rod Set

 A go-to protective style for many, flexi rods can help achieve voluminous defined curls sans hot tools, thanks to flexible foam rods — otherwise known as flexi rods.
 In this reel, @nikethegawdess tightly wraps an inch-thick piece of hair around each flexi rod, twirling it and securing it in place.
 She repeats the process until all of her hair is wrapped up in the flexi rods.
 Then, she goes to sleep in a satin cap to keep everything in place.
 Come morning, she carefully unravels her strands and gently teases them to reveal bouncy, voluminous curls.